advanced-js/syllabus/README.md

 * Watch the tutorial session on conditionals: [Conditionals: Converse, Inverse, and Contrapositive](https://www.youtube.com/watch?v=p9VVi90n_48&index=10&list=PLDDGPdw7e6Ag1EIznZ-m-qXu4XX3A0cIz).
 You should be able to distinguish Converse, Inverse, and Contrapositive forms.

+### Class 4

+* Methods of Proof
+* Review: A *proof* is an argument that demonstrates why a conclusion is true.
+Thus, a *mathematical proof* is an argument that demonstrates why a mathematical statement is true.
+* Direct Proof
+* Proof by Contraposition (Indirect)
+* Vacuous and Trivial Proof

+### Class 5

+* Proof by Contradiction (Indirect)
+* Proof by Equivalence
+* Induction

 ## Project Pairing Tips

 * Three people is possible, but two works best